 This was improved on for HIV by the introduction of parallel screening with HIV 1 p24 antigen which reduces the HIV 1 detection interval by a week or so.
 In Europe we have had this test, commonly referred to as the HIV DUO test or HIV COMBO test for many years.
-The FDA in the USA have finally approved the test this month.
 In symptomatic individuals the combination of HIV 1 antibodies and p24 antigen has successfully identified HIV positive individuals at 12 days post infection.
 Co-infection with Hepatitis C and HIV has presented a diagnostic conundrum with occasional delayed sero-conversion – a group referred to as “immuno-silent”.

 Studies on blood taken sequentially and regularly from people in the evolving phases of HIV and Hepatitis C diseases have given valuable information on the window period and which markers appear at what stage.
 Dr Busch coined the phrase “the eclipse period” which I think is a very elegant way of describing the time between physical transfer of infection to a person and the time when current testing methodologies can identify the illnesses.

 Almost invariably when a person has been exposed to HIV then by the time they have symptoms they are already in a “viraemic” phase where there is lots of virus detected.